Jeff Bradetich

 Jeffrey David Bradetich (born 1957) is an American professor and performer of double bass.
 He currently teaches at the University of North Texas College of Music.
 Bradetich made his New York City debut at the Carnegie Recital Hall (now called Weill Recital Hall) on November 22, 1982.
 Since then, Bradetich has performed over 800 concerts and given more than 1300 master classes throughout the world, including the continents of South America, Europe, Africa and Asia.

 Education

 Bradetich began studying double bass in the public school orchestra program in Eugene, Oregon under the tutelage of Royce Lewis and Dr. Robert Hladky.
-Then from 1975-1980, he achieved both bachelor's and master's degrees from Northwestern University while working with Warren Benfield and Joseph Guastafeste from the Chicago Symphony.
+Then from 1975 to 1980, he achieved both bachelor's and master's degrees from Northwestern University while working with Warren Benfield and Joseph Guastafeste from the Chicago Symphony.

 Career

 Today, Bradetich is an active lecturer and clinician, holding annual workshops and master classes.
-He also served as Executive Director of the International Society of Bassists from 1982–1990.
+He also served as Executive Director of the International Society of Bassists from 1982 to 1990.